Aaron-G-Sanchez/Siege-Lineup-Creator/README.md

 ## **_Task List_**

 - [ ] Add information for every operator when they are selected
-- [ ] Rework the backend to suppoet a login functionality
+- [ ] Rework the backend to support a login functionality
 - [x] Add new page for each team that is created for equipment information

 ---